lakejs/lake-docs/reference/box.md

 ### getEditor()

-Returns an [Editor](/reference/editor.md) object that contains the box.
+Returns the [Editor](/reference/editor.md) object that contains the box.

 * Parameters: